 If you are concerned about sharing this type of fruit to your pet dog, it only shows that you are a conscientious dog owner.
 Keep in mind food poisoning in dogs is at an all-time high, as dog owners have developed the habit of sharing people food with their pets without knowing the risks involved.

 Indeed, there are many types of people food that are toxic for dogs.
-And some types of fruits and vegetables can be deadly to the canine breed.
+That includes some types of fruits and vegetables which can be harmful to the canine breed.
 You are wise to check first!

-Can I Give My Dog Banana?
+Can I Give My Dog A Banana?
 Answer: Yes

 You can give your pet dog bananas but you should do so moderately.
 Fresh fruits like bananas are beneficial to your pet, but those that have gone through some processing (banana chips) are not really recommended because of the possible presence of preservatives.

 Fresh banana can be given to your dog as treats and snacks, but you should only give small amounts depending on your dog’s size and weight.
 Typically, large breeds of dogs can be given half a banana a few times a week, and small breeds can be given a few small pieces too.

 Just like in people, too much banana in a dog’s diet can cause constipation.
 So if your pet dogs are prone to this problem, it would be unwise to include banana to their diet.
 A piece of banana also has high levels of potassium, and this element is not tolerated by dogs in large amounts.